Chousei coal mine skeletal remains salvage project

 Ascending to the shore pier

-When inside the shore pier, the water was murkier than offshore peers and did not provide much of a field of view.
+When inside the shore pier, the water was murkier than offshore pier and did not provide much of a field of view.

 The visibility was clear enough to see one's hand down to a depth of about 5 meters, but below that depth, the visibility was 10 cm or less.